Week 6 Day 1-God, the Center Hub

 “If anyone does not abide in Me.”

-These excessive warnings show the dire consequences of failure to abide in Christ and place God at the center of our lives.
+These excessive warnings show the dire consequences of failing to abide in Christ and of not placing God at the center of our lives.

 Verse 6.
 The Bible often uses “fire” as a refining purifier from God for Christians (see also 1 Corinthians 3:13, 15; Hebrews 12:29; 1 Peter 1:7).
-John 15:6 refers to spiritual fire, not as in “hell fire” for unbelievers, since we saw in John 15:2 that the branches are “in Christ”.
+John 15:6 refers to spiritual fire—not “hell fire” for unbelievers—since, as we saw in John 15:2, the branches are “in Christ.”
 The point is that fruitfulness and abiding in Christ should be our goal.

-Galatians 2:20 states that since we have been crucified with Christ, we have died and no longer are living for ourselves.
-Instead, Christ lives within us and the life which we do live here on earth and in the flesh, we must live by faith in God’s Son.
+Galatians 2:20 states that since we have been crucified with Christ, we have died and are no longer living for ourselves.
+Instead, Christ lives within us, and the life we now live on earth and in the flesh must be lived by faith in God’s Son.
 When God is at the center, He gives us the motivation to live in Him.

 Jesus is not an impersonal force.
-He loves us and gave His very life for us and through His Holy Spirit, Christ the Son and God the Father both live within us.
-John 14:21 says, “Jesus answered and said to him, ‘If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.”
-Jesus Christ gives us His strength by abiding and living with us and in us.
+He loves us and gave His very life for us, and through His Holy Spirit, both Christ the Son and God the Father live within us.
+John 14:21 says, “Jesus answered and said to him, ‘If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.’”
+Jesus Christ gives us His strength by abiding with us and living in us.
 Jesus is the True Vine, giving us the nourishing power of faith to produce fruit.

-Draw a circle on a piece of paper, and then trace another circle at the center of the outer circle.
-Like the hub that gives power to the wheel, God will empower our lives when He is at the center.
-The force generated from the center will spread out through its spokes to the rim, where the “rubber meets the road.”
+Draw a circle in the space below, and then trace another circle at the center of the outer circle.
+Just as the hub gives power to the wheel, God will empower our lives when He is at the center.
+The force generated from the center will spread outward through the spokes to the rim, where the “rubber meets the road.”

 No comments: